 You will have plenty of opportunities to practice the Arabic you have been studying in class because you will meet new people daily in Palestine.
 Our instructors teach both Modern Standard Arabic and Colloquial Arabic.

-Live With a Palestinian Host Family
+Live with a Palestinian Host Family

 Via a stay with a host family during the time in Hebron, you will be given many opportunities to fully immerse yourself in a Palestinian context through many conversations among the local friendly community of Hebron and learn Arabic.
 You will consequently be given a rare look into Palestinian home life and culture.
 You will participate in family activities, attend Palestinian cultural events, become familiar with daily life in Hebron, and much more!